 But, the creators offer a 30-day money-back guarantee if you decide to purchase it.

-This gives you a bit of piece of mind that you can get your money back if you don’t like Doodly.
+This gives you a bit of peace of mind that you can get your money back if you don’t like Doodly.

 Differences between plans

 So what’s the difference between the Standard and Enterprise plans?

 I have summarised the main differences of each plan in the table below.